aarnphm/tinymorph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 Given that `tinymorph` will include two components (web-based editor and ML inference server), the following include a rough draft of each champion's responsibilities:

-- design work: The team will collaborate on general design works for interfaces, lead by Aaron Pham.
+- design work: The team will collaborate on general design works for interfaces, lead by [Aaron Pham](https://aarnphm.xyz).
 - web-based editor: [Nebras Khan](https://github.com/nebrask).
 - ML inference server: [Waleed Malik](https://github.com/waleedmalik7)
-- ML attention intervention: Aaron Pham
+- ML attention intervention: Lead by [Aaron Pham](https://aarnphm.xyz), with [Lucas Li](https://github.com/Hoshino-Kiichi)

 Reviewers will be assigned automatically based on the project they champion.